kalams-vision-ML-DL-research-lab/01_Probabilistic_learning./README.md

 # ~6.71% Chances that the model will predict at most 5 data points wrongly.

-# i.e. The deployed model detects anomalies with an avrage rate of 8 detection per minute. what will be tha chances that the models detect 3 anomaly within 15 seconds.
+# i.e. The deployed model detects anomalies with an avrage rate of 8 detections per minute. what will be tha chances that the models detect 3 anomaly within 15 seconds.
 -----------------------------------------------------------------------------------------

 # Exponential_Distribution~(lambda)